Kudo3d: Titan 2 HR

 In November 2016, Kudo3D released a "spin-off" of the Titan 2 3D printer.
 Named Titan 2 HR, this printer is capable of printing objects at 23 microns XY resolution.
 This capability makes it especially appealing to people who would like to print high-resolution, fine prints, such as jewelers.

 Bean

 Marking the third anniversary of the initial Kickstarter launch, Kudo3D launched their new printer once again on Kickstarter.
 Dubbed the Bean, this compact 3D printer was created to solve the consumer's desire for a high resolution, low cost 3D printer.
 The Bean was able to reach their goal of $50,000 within 2 minutes and $100,000 in 3 minutes.
 The Bean 3D printer is a LCD SLA 3D printer, meaning it uses a LCD to project images slices onto the resin container.

 Kudo3d offers seven proprietary resins (not compatible with Titan 1 or Titan 2) for the Bean; It can also use third party resins.

-PSP Technology

-Passive self-peeling (PSP) technology is a patented, bottom-up, SLA technology, which was created by Kudo3D to minimize the separation force between the cured layers and the resin.
-PSP employs a flexible resin container consisting of 5 different materials, which work together to aid in reducing the separation force.
-It ensures that features as fine as a strand of hair and larger objects, up to 10 inches tall, can be printed with the same machine.

-This technology allows prints to require fewer supports, minimizing cleanup and scarring.
-It also enables features as fine as a strand of hair and larger objects, up to 10 inches tall, to be printed by the same machine while maintaining staggering resolution and impressive speeds.

-Patent Approval

-On September 27, 2016, Kudo3D received approval of the PSP (passive self-peeling) technology from the US Patent and Trademark Office.